2020 Michigan State Spartans football team

 The 2020 Michigan State Spartans football team represented Michigan State University during the 2020 NCAA Division I FBS football season.
 The Spartans competed as members of the East Division of the Big Ten Conference and played their home games at Spartan Stadium in East Lansing, Michigan.
 This was the program's first season under head coach Mel Tucker.

 In a limited season, which was initially canceled due to the COVID-19 pandemic before being reinstated, the Spartans compiled a 2–5 record, all in conference games.
 On December 20, the program announced that it would not participate in any bowl game.

-Previous season

-The Spartans finished the 2019 season 7–6, 4–5 in Big Ten play to finish in fifth place in the East Division.
-The Spartans received a bid to the 2019 Pinstripe Bowl where they defeated Wake Forest 27–21.